jeffremer/jeffremer.github.io/resume.md

 # Background

-I am an iOS engineer with a diverse web engineering background.
+I am an iOS engineering manager and engineer with a diverse web engineering background.

 # Experience